While reading Kingdom Coming: The Rise of Christian Nationalism

 Since the bible commands worship of the Christian god, there is no reason why school children should somehow be exempt.
 Prayer in school will be encouraged if not mandated.

-Judicial independence will be eliminated so that judges are accountability to the will of the Christian majority.
+Judicial independence will be eliminated so that judges are accountable to the will of the Christian majority.
 A judge who rules against their wishes will be removed.
 In this way, the Christian faith of the majority will be imposed throughout society.

 Finally, a revisionist history under which America can be viewed as a Christian nation will be written to provide legitimacy for the movement.
 This false and misleading view of history will distort or omit the fact that America used to have a secular Constitution.